Characterizing classification datasets: a study of meta-features for meta-learning: Taxonomy

 These definitions allow the categorization of meta-features in a well-defined taxonomy, illustrated in Table \ref{tab:taxonomia}.
 In this framework, categories are divided into two groups, \emph{input} and \emph{output}, which are related to the characterization of the input and output of a measure, respectively.
 While some of these categories are only descriptive, others define whether or not a meta-feature is suitable for a specific scenario.

-Some measures are restricted to specific tasks, like \emph{classification}.
-Others can be more generically applied to \emph{supervised} tasks, like regression problems.
-The measures classified as \emph{any} are the most general and can also be applied to unsupervised tasks like clustering and semi-supervised problems.
+Some measures are restricted to specific tasks, such as \emph{classification}.
+Others can be more generically applied to \emph{supervised} tasks, such as regression problems.
+The measures classified as \emph{any} are the most general and can also be applied to unsupervised tasks such as clustering and semi-supervised problems.
 In \emph{supervised} and \emph{classification} tasks, a target attribute is required to evaluate the meta-features, which is not necessary for meta-features of the type \emph{any}.

-Regardless of the target task, measures can be extracted \emph{directly} from the dataset or \emph{indirectly} from a previous data transformation of the original dataset.
-The \emph{direct} approach can use the dataset as a whole, the predictive attributes and/or the target values.
-On the other hand, the \emph{indirect} approach transforms the original data and extracts information from the object transformed.

-\citet{Brazdil2009} organizes the measures according to the argument used as input, which can be generalized to include: